Andy McDonald (ice hockey): Amateur

+Professional (2000–2013)

+Anaheim Ducks (2000–2007)

 He went undrafted and was signed as a free agent by Anaheim in 2000.
-On December 3, 2000, he scored his first NHL goal against Jamie Storr of the Los Angeles Kings.
+On November 12, 2000, McDonald made his NHL debut in a 3–2 loss to the Detroit Red Wings and he eventually scored his first NHL goal in a 4–0 win over the Los Angeles Kings against Kings' goaltender Jamie Storr on December 3.

 McDonald represented Team Canada at the 2002 World Championships in Sweden, where he led the team in goals and points.

-Concussion problems plagued his first three seasons with the Ducks, and he was forced to sit and watch when the team made a run at the Stanley Cup in 2003.
+Concussion problems plagued his first three seasons with the Ducks, and he was forced to sit and watch when the team made a run at the Stanley Cup in 2003 (after playing 46 games for the Ducks in the 2002–03 season, where the Ducks would lose in seven games to the New Jersey Devils, one win short form winning the Stanley Cup.

 McDonald spent the 2004–05 lockout season playing overseas in the Deutsche Eishockey Liga with team ERC Ingolstadt, along with fellow NHLers Marco Sturm, Jamie Langenbrunner, and Aaron Ward.

 On January 19, 2007, McDonald was selected to play in his first NHL All-Star game, replacing Detroit Red Wings forward Henrik Zetterberg who was injured.
 During the skills competition, McDonald won the fastest skater challenge, finishing with a time of 14.03 seconds (Dylan Larkin holds the record of 13.172).

-On June 4, 2007, during game four of the Stanley Cup finals against the Ottawa Senators, McDonald contributed on all 3 of the Ducks goals, scoring two goals and an assist, en route to a 3–2 victory.
+On June 4, during game four of the Stanley Cup Finals against the Ottawa Senators, McDonald contributed on all three of the Ducks goals, scoring two goals and an assist, en route to a 3–2 victory.
 McDonald was named the first star of the game on the official scoresheet.
 He finished with five goals in the series as the Ducks won the Stanley Cup in five games.